truthixify/haven/docs/architecture.md

 3. **User Processing:** Users are processed in batches of 10 to avoid overwhelming external APIs.
 Each user goes through the full pipeline.
 Failed users are logged and retried next cycle.

 4. **Activity Collection:** The scoring service reads the PostgreSQL database to retrieve connection tokens for each user.
 It calls three collectors in parallel:
-   - `twitter.collector.ts` -- Twitter API for privacy-related activity (only if Twitter is connected)
+   - `twitter.collector.ts`: Twitter API for privacy-related activity (only if Twitter is connected)
-   - `github.collector.ts` -- GitHub API for contribution history (only if GitHub is connected)
+   - `github.collector.ts`: GitHub API for contribution history (only if GitHub is connected)
-   - `onchain.collector.ts` -- CKB indexer for on-chain activity (always collected; supports any lock script type including secp256k1, omnilock, JoyID)
+   - `onchain.collector.ts`: CKB indexer for on-chain activity (always collected; supports any lock script type including secp256k1, omnilock, JoyID)

 5. **Score Computation:** The scoring service (`scoring.service.ts`) runs four formulas over the collected activity:
-   - `privacy-hygiene.ts` -- Address rotation (40%), transaction diversity (30%), total transactions (20%), account age (10%).
+   - `privacy-hygiene.ts`: Address rotation (40%), transaction diversity (30%), total transactions (20%), account age (10%).
 Uses sigmoid normalization.
 Max 400.
-   - `contribution.ts` -- GitHub commits, governance participation.
+   - `contribution.ts`: GitHub commits, governance participation.
 Max 300.
-   - `humanity.ts` -- Sybil resistance signals, account age, cross-platform consistency.
+   - `humanity.ts`: Sybil resistance signals, account age, cross-platform consistency.
 Max 200.
-   - `community.ts` -- Platform participation.
+   - `community.ts`: Platform participation.
 Max 100.

 6. **DCAP Attestation:** The attestation service (`attestation.service.ts`) generates a Phala DCAP attestation over the scoring output using `@phala/dstack-sdk`.
 The DCAP attestation cryptographically binds the scoring result to the TEE's execution environment, proving the computation ran inside a genuine Intel TDX enclave.
 This step is skipped if the proof worker is unavailable.

 7. **SP1 Proof Generation:** The proof worker client (`proof-worker.client.ts`) sends the DCAP attestation (hex-encoded TDX quote) to the proof worker's `/prove` endpoint.
-The proof worker uses Automata's `automata-dcap-zkvm` to generate an SP1 PLONK proof that verifies the TEE correctly executed the scoring computation -- that each component score (privacy, contribution, humanity, community) was computed honestly from real activity data and the final score was produced without tampering.
+The proof worker uses Automata's `automata-dcap-zkvm` to generate an SP1 PLONK proof that verifies the TEE correctly executed the scoring computation, confirming that each component score (privacy, contribution, humanity, community) was computed honestly from real activity data and the final score was produced without tampering.
 This step is skipped if the proof worker is unavailable.

 8. **Transaction Construction:** The chain service (`chain.service.ts`) builds a CKB transaction using CCC:
    - Input: the user's current score cell